 Reverse osmosis systems can be expensive, so first check to see if your avocado tree gets better with chlorine-evaporated or charcoal-filtered water.
 If these methods don’t help, then consider adding reverse osmosis as well.

 I personally don’t have a reverse osmosis system, but my cousin has one and swears by it.
-If you’re interested, here it is on Amazon.
+If you’re interested, here it is on Amazon (Update: I now buy RO water in 5 gallon jugs from Whole Foods—mostly for drinking).

 However, if you’d like to test the amount of chlorine in your water first, you can learn more from this video by Acuro Organics Limited.